-(i) I have a belief W that is a belief about a self-presenting state.
+(1) I have a belief W that is a belief about an apparent perception of a wall.

-(ii) Beliefs about self-presenting states are likely to be true.
+(ii) Beliefs about apparent perceptions are are likely to be true.

 CONCLUSION: W is not a basic empirical belief, because it depends for its justification on at least one other empirical belief.

 If Chisholm were to attempt a metajustificatory argument, how would it go?

 It would begin with the definition of a self-presenting state.
 How could he justify that premise.
 Chisholm could easily claim that the definition was justified a priori, not empirically.
 It also follows logically that beliefs about self-presenting states are likely to be true (indeed, they are certain to be true, with one qualification that I set aside here.)
 This is BonJour’s (ii).

 However, at some point in the argument, Chisholm would have to identify which beliefs are beliefs about self-presenting states—for example, apparent perceptions, apparent memories, etc. This is BonJour’s (i).
 How could he justify the premise identifying those states as self-presenting?
 It would seem that the justification could not be a priori.
 But if the justification is empirical, then BonJour’s conclusion follows—the beliefs about self-presenting states would not be basic.